shakaflee/learn-github/README.md

 - `remote` is simply an alias that store the URL of repositories.
 - `origin` is an alias on your system for a particular remote repository.
 It's not actually a property of that repository.
 - I find these good answer at [stackoverflow](https://stackoverflow.com/questions/9529497/what-is-origin-in-git) #722.
-- Also there si another [answer](https://stackoverflow.com/questions/10588291/git-branching-master-vs-origin-master-vs-remotes-origin-master) #233 to this question.
+- Also there is another [answer](https://stackoverflow.com/questions/10588291/git-branching-master-vs-origin-master-vs-remotes-origin-master) #233 to this question.

 5. push changes in my local repo to Github
 ```